Anthony Hurd, Baron Hurd

 Anthony Richard Hurd, Baron Hurd (2 May 1901 – 12 February 1966) was a British politician and former Conservative Member of Parliament for Newbury.

-Parliamentary career
+Early life and parliamentary career

-Hurd was first elected to the Newbury constituency in the 1945 general election and won each successive election in Newbury until standing down before the 1964 general election.
+Hurd was educated at Marlborough College and Pembroke College, Cambridge, where he was a contemporary of Rab Butler.
+He was first elected to the Newbury constituency in the 1945 general election and won each successive election in Newbury until he was appointed to the House of Lords just before the 1964 general election.
 He was knighted for his political service in 1959.

 Life peerage

-On 24 August 1964 he was created a Life Peer as Baron Hurd, of Newbury in the Royal County of Berkshire which entitled him to a seat in the House of Lords.
-He died just two years later at the age of 64.
+On 24 August 1964 he was created a Life Peer as Baron Hurd, of Newbury in the Royal County of Berks which entitled him to a seat in the House of Lords.
+He died 18 months later at the age of 64.

 Family

 His father, Sir Percy Hurd, was MP for Devizes, his brother was Robert Hurd (architect); his son, Douglas now Lord Hurd of Westwell, was MP for Mid-Oxfordshire and former Foreign Secretary.
 His grandson, Nick Hurd was MP for Ruislip Northwood and Pinner from 2005 to 2019.